rvanwhy/rvanwhy.github.io/02-about.md

 <p> In the fall of 2017, I started my PhD at Northwestern University.
 I also attended the <a href="https://www.math.ksu.edu/events/conference/2017_Midwest_Geometry/2017_Midwest_Geometry.html">2017
 midwest Geometry Conference</a>.

-<p> In the summer of 2017, I mentored three students for the University of Chicago REU.
+<p> In the summer of 2017, I mentored three students for the University of Chicago's REU.
 You can read their papers <a href="https://math.uchicago.edu/~may/REU2017/REUPapers/Wattal.pdf">here</a>, <a href="https://math.uchicago.edu/~may/REU2017/REUPapers/Kim.pdf"> here </a>, and
 <a href="https://math.uchicago.edu/~may/REU2017/REUPapers/Green.pdf"> here </a>.
 In July and August, I attended the <a href="http://sites.math.northwestern.edu/SNAP2017/">2017 Summer Northwestern Analysis Program (SNAP)</a>.
 I'm in the group photos <a href="http://sites.math.northwestern.edu/SNAP2017/w1.jpg">here</a>, <a href="http://sites.math.northwestern.edu/SNAP2017/w2.jpg">here</a>, and <a href="http://sites.math.northwestern.edu/SNAP2017/w3.jpg">here</a>.
 In June, I attended the <a href="https://www3.nd.edu/~cmnd/programs/cmnd2017/">Thematic Program in Khaler Geometry 2017</a> at Notre Dame University.

 <p> In June 2017, I graduated from the University of Chicago's MS-PSD program.

-<p>In the summer of 2016, I mentored three students for the University of Chicago REU.
+<p>In the summer of 2016, I mentored three students for the University of Chicago's REU.
 You can read their papers <a href="https://math.uchicago.edu/~may/REU2016/REUPapers/Gaddy.pdf">here</a>, <a href="https://math.uchicago.edu/~may/REU2016/REUPapers/Morrison.pdf">here</a>, and <a href="https://math.uchicago.edu/~may/REU2016">here</a>.
 I also attended the University of Chicago <a href="https://math.uchicago.edu/~chicagotopology2/">Alebraic Topology Summer School</a> .</p>

 <p>In 2016, I completed my Bachelor's Degree in Mathematics and graduated summa cum laude from the New Mexico Insitute of Mining and Technology.
    </p>

-<p>In the summer of 2015, I attended the University of Chicago REU.
+<p>In the summer of 2015, I attended the University of Chicago's REU.
 There I worked under <a href="https://www.math.uchicago.edu/~farb/">Professor Benson Farb</a>.
 The research I conducted was joint work with <a href="http://www.mit.edu/~phaine/">Peter Haine</a> about certain spaces of polynomials.
 You can read my perspective <a href="https://math.uchicago.edu/~may/REU2015/REUPapers/VanWhy.pdf">here</a>.</p>

 <p>From 2012 to 2015, I worked as a student software engineer at <a href="https://www.passcal.nmt.edu/">IRIS/PASSCAL Instrument Center</a>.
 I wrote software that aided in the visualization and
     management of seismological sensor data.
 I worked on a small team with <a href="https://www.passcal.nmt.edu/users/azevedo">Steve Azevedo</a> and <a href="https://www.passcal.nmt.edu/users/dhess">Derick Hess</a>.
 I started work at PASSCAL with the intent of persuing a career in Software Engineering.
 However, I left my position in order to focus on